 It is a Windows native process that controls and monitors various functions relevant to the system and RAM operations.
-The process is responsible for compression of different files and folders in your hard disk.
+The process is responsible for the compression of different files and folders in your hard disk.
 It also manages the RAM memory for various processes and programs.

 Typically, system and compressed memory should only utilize a minor part of the computer system memory.
 But sometimes, your PC suddenly starts to run at full force and you hear the sound coming from the CPU.

-Is this problem old or as a result of a virus/bug?
+Is this problem old or a result of a virus/bug?

 This problem was first reported in 2013.
 It was not until Windows 10 Upgrade that people actually felt the nuisance of the system and compressed memory disk usage.